Architectural Description:

 Themes: Architectural, community development, religion.

 House built by David Hidden, brought to Andover to work on new seminary buildings.
+This was one of the faculty homes erected, along with the academic buildings, within a span not exceeding six years.
+After the opening of the seminary, development in the Hill architecture was rapid, thanks largely to the efforts and talents of carpenter David Hidden.
 Built 1816, at bequest of Squire Samuel Abbot, benefactor of Andover Theological Seminary, for use of Professor Leonard Woods, who occupied the First Chair of Christian Theology, 1808-1854, Professor Emeritus.
-He taught 38 years and then died, 1854.
+He taught 38 years and died in1854.
 It was the residence of theologians.

-Later, home of Dr. Elijah Porter Barrows, Dr. Charles M. Mead, Dr. John Gulliver and from 1902, Dr. Pierson S. Page.
+Later the residence of Dr. Elijah Porter Barrows, Dr. Charles M. Mead, Dr. John Gulliver and from 1902, Dr. Pierson S. Page.
 In 1908 it was purchased by Phillips Academy, along with the other buildings of Andover Theological Seminary, which moved to Cambridge at that time.

 House damaged by fire in 1965 but refurbished to original condition.